• There are no suggestions because the search field is empty.

 Years ago, when a friend and I would meet for lunch, somehow, it invariably turned into a meal of complaints or a conversation orbiting around the critique of others.
 I’d walk away from the luncheon splattered with the emotional mud of gossip, feeling disappointed and reticent to get together in the future.
 It could be months before we got together again, partly because of the heavy feeling in my heart.

-Estimated reading time: 4 minutes
+Estimated reading time: 6 minutes

 Two women gossiping at a cafe

-However, I ached for relationships that challenged me to be my best self and held me accountable to be kind and loving.
-To create trustworthy relationships that were strong enough to handle complete transparency, I committed to putting honesty and kindness first, regardless of the fear of my friend’s reaction.
-So, I scheduled a lunch with her.
-After catching up about our kids, I said I needed to talk to her about something that was really hard for me.
-This intro got her attention—and what happened next really surprised me!
+However, I wanted relationships that challenged me to be my best self and also held me accountable to be kind and loving.
+To create trustworthy relationships that were strong enough to handle transparency, I committed to putting honesty and kindness first, regardless of the fear of my friend’s reaction.

 More on that in a moment!